avpr2000/RevatureStaging/README.md

-# RevatureStaging
+# Revature

-Activities and Projects for Staging in Revature
+Activities and Projects for Staging and Project OnBoard in Revature